Turquoise-browed motmot

 The bird is 34 cm long and weighs 65 g.
 It has a mostly grey-blue body with a rufous back and belly.
 There is a bright blue strip above the eye and a blue-bordered black patch on the throat.
 The flight feathers and upperside of the tail are blue.
-The tips of the tail feathers are shaped like rackets and the bare feather shafts are longer than in other motmots.
+The tips of the tail feathers are shaped like rackets and the bare feather shafts, also classified as wires, are longer than in other motmots.
 Although it is often said that motmots pluck the barbs off their tail to create the racketed shape, this is not true; the barbs are weakly attached and fall off due to abrasion with substrates and with routine preening.